learn2grid/pkp-docs/learning-ojs/3.3/en/settings-website.md

 This is a 3rd party plugin and the file will need to be [downloaded from GitHub](https://github.com/ajnyga/mostRead).

-*This plugin is compatible with OJS version 3.1.2 or higher.
-It is currently being adapted for OJS 3.2.*

 Once you’ve downloaded the file from GitHub, upload it to your Journal and enable it.
 This will create a “Most Read” block that you can add to the sidebar of your journal.

 To add the Most Read block to your sidebar: